Offshore Drilling Rig Accident Injury Lawyer in Lafayette

 Louisiana Offshore Drilling Rig Accident Attorney

 The law firm of Joseph Joy & Associates represents oil and gas workers who have been injured in drilling rig accidents in the Gulf of Mexico.
-We also represent family members of oil and gas rig workers who have been killed.
+Experienced trial lawyer Joseph Joy and his legal team with trial attorney Gordon Schoeffler also represent family members of oil and gas rig workers who have been killed.

 Drilling rigs and other offshore structures in the Gulf of Mexico present many dangers for oil and gas workers due to a hostile environment and a small work area.
-Maritime lawyer Joseph “Buzzy” Joy has more than 35 years of experience representing workers who have been seriously hurt by:
+Maritime lawyer Joseph Joy has more than 40 years of experience representing workers who have been seriously hurt by:

 - Negligence – unsafe place to work